-Alcoholic packaging plays an important role in the brand promotion of alcohol.
+Alcoholic packaging plays an important role in the alcohol marketing strategies.
 That said, the alcoholic beverage industry is highlighting unconventional packagings such as paper wine bottles, whiskey pouches, and other formats.

 Furthermore, due to the awareness of the use of recyclable products and minimizing packaging waste, the alcoholic beverage industry is increasingly focusing on recycling packaging.
 However, strict government regulations on the use of hazardous and non-biodegradable products have limited the manufacturers to only a few packaging options, which has also increased cost of production.

 In the U.S., alcohol brands can only advertise on online platforms where 71.6% of the audience is reasonably expected to be of the legal purchase age.
 Meanwhile, Finland not only regulates digital advertising of alcohol but also holds brands responsible for user-generated content on their online properties.
 In Thailand, taking a selfie with a beer could land you in jail, as the government attempts to crack down on the use of influencers as a loophole to market alcohol to the masses online although via other channels such promotion is heavily regulated.

 We moderate comments across paid and organic on your behalf 24/7, manage customer responses, provide custom insights, and issue alerts on major activity unfolding on your accounts.